 - Women in Cyber Security (WiCyS)

 One of the many benefits of studying cyber security is that there are many different jobs available for computer security specialists.
-The U.S. Bureau of Labor Statistics (BLS) estimated that those in information security roles can look forward to an 18 percent job growth rate through 2024, which is must faster than the national average of seven percent.
+The U.S. Bureau of Labor Statistics (BLS) estimated that those in information security roles can look forward to a 28 percent job growth rate through 2026, which is must faster than the national average of seven percent.
 This is also higher than the predicted 12 percent growth rate of general computer occupations.
 Some of the top recruiters for these cyber security positions include the federal government and healthcare organizations, who are utilizing electronic health records more and more.

 Job Growth Rates Compared